-Solenoids are helpful because they give mechanics and engineers some control over this process.
-When an electrical current flows through a metal wire, it produces a magnetic field.
-The charged particles within that field move in circles around the outside of said wire.
+A solenoid is helpful because it gives mechanics and engineers some control over this electrical signal process.
+When an electrical current flows through a metal wire, it produces a uniform magnetic field, a ferromagnetic core and mechanical energy.

 Now here's where it gets interesting.
 For the most part, solenoid wires come wrapped around a metal rod.
 (The word "solenoid" is a derivative of the Greek word sōlēnoeidēs, which means "pipe-shaped.")

 Electric current in the solenoid wire attracts a movable iron rod.
 The circuit between the starter motor and the car's battery is completed.
 And a "pinion" gear wheel engages with a disc called the "flywheel."

 Within a couple of seconds, your once-dormant car engine comes alive.
 At least that's how it's supposed to work.

 Has this ever happened to you?
 You're sitting in your car and just turned the ignition key, but the engine won't start.
 Instead, you hear an unpleasant clicking noise.
 The culprit might be a dead battery or a compromised alternator.
-Or perhaps your starter solenoid's the real culprit here.
+Or perhaps your starter motor solenoid's the real culprit here.

 Cars and Appliances Use Solenoids

 That's not to say all solenoids are created equal.
-Plenty of variations exist, each with its own strengths.
+Plenty of solenoid variations exist, each with its own strengths.

-The magnetic field this simple action produced dragged an iron core into the coiled wire.
+The magnetic field this simple action produced dragged an iron core into the coiled solenoid wire.
 Next the metal hit a tiny chime, releasing a "Ding!" noise.